-If these modules had many functions, and those functions were getting long, it would be difficult to scroll through this file to find the code we wanted to work with.
-Because the functions are nested inside one or more mod blocks, the lines of code inside the functions will start getting long as well.
-These would be good reasons to pull each of the client, network, and server modules out of src/lib.rs and into their own files.
+If these modules had many functions, and those functions were becoming lengthy, it would be difficult to scroll through this file to find the code we wanted to work with.
+Because the functions are nested inside one or more mod blocks, the lines of code inside the functions will start getting lengthy as well.
+These would be good reasons to separate the client, network, and server modules from src/lib.rs and place them into their own files.

-Let’s start by extracting the client module into another file.
-First, replace the client module code in src/lib.rs with the following:
+First, replace the client module code with only the declaration of the client module, so that your src/lib.rs looks like the following:

 Filename: src/lib.rs